sifar21353/Python-Programs/README.md

 6. Sentencereverse.py - This program switches the order of words in a string.
 For example, this program will turn 'Hello my friend' to 'friend my Hello'.
 7. Tempertureconvert.py - This program can convert Fahrenheit to Celsius, Celsius to Fahrenheit, Celsius to Kelvin, Kelvin to Celsius, Fahrenheit to Kelvin and Kelvin and Fahrenheit.
 8. fraction.py - This program contains a class called Fraction().
 This class has four functions - add, subtract, multiply and divide (only works for rational numbers).
+9. multilevel.py - This is a sample code for multi level class inheritance.